UEFI: Services

-UEFI variables provide a way to store data, in particular non-volatile data.
 Some UEFI variables are shared between platform firmware and operating systems.
+For example, the OS may set the BootOrder and Boot#### variables under the EFI_GLOBAL_VARIABLE namespace to influence the UEFI boot manager's future choices.

-Variable namespaces are identified by GUIDs, and variables are key/value pairs.
-For example, UEFI variables can be used to keep crash messages in NVRAM after a crash for the operating system to retrieve after a reboot.
+Other variables may be private to one side.
+For example, UEFI variables can be used by an OS to keep crash messages in NVRAM after a crash for the operating system to retrieve after a reboot.